karlseguin/pg.zig/readme.md

 xid can be bound and read as i32.

+### Arbitrary Binary Encoding
+For other types, either open an issue (ideally, with a sample query/data), or you can use binary encoding directly.

+For reading, you can use `[]u8` to get the raw binary encoded data and parse it yourself.

+For writing, wrap your raw encoded data in `pg.Binary{.data = ....}`.

 ## Listen / Notify
 You can create a `pg.Listener` either from an existing `Pool` or directly.